Mild

 Pollen levels in Nashville are currently low.
 Most people should not experience allergy symptoms from pollen.

-Tree pollen: None.
+Tree pollen: Very Low.
 Grass pollen: Very Low.
-Weed pollen: None.
+Weed pollen: Moderate.

-Tree pollen in Nashville is none today.
+Tree pollen in Nashville is very low today.

 Grass pollen in Nashville is very low today.

-Weed pollen in Nashville is none today.
+Weed pollen in Nashville is moderate today.

 Nashville sits in Middle Tennessee's humid subtropical climate zone, where mild winters, warm springs, and lengthy growing seasons create one of the more challenging allergy environments in the United States—the city is frequently ranked among the nation's worst metros for seasonal allergies.